Skip to main content

 • Future hiring needs: Connect with other managers and peers in other cross-functional business areas to understand the company’s future hiring needs.
 That way, you’ll be aware of and prepared to recommend opportunities to your direct report.

-As a manager, you have a unique vantage point that your direct reports do not.
+As a manager, you have a vantage point that your direct reports do not.
 Your goal is to understand the options and limitations so you can best help them navigate internal processes and connect them with the right people.

 Questions to ask your HR team: